HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

 There hasn’t been a noticeable change for Service Worker controlled pages in the top 1000 sites as well, with only a slight decrease in desktop and even smaller increase in mobile properties.
-But there was an increase in all the other categories, if we follow the [reasoning from last year](https://almanac.httparchive.org/en/2021/pwa#:~:text=And%20how%20can,via%20service%20workers.) where we presumed that bigger websites adopted the advanced technologies faster, seeing more growth on the next categories makes sense, as smaller companies and developers learn and adopt the technology from case studies and examples from the companies with more traffic.
+But there was an increase in all other categories.
+If we follow the [reasoning from last year](https://almanac.httparchive.org/en/2021/pwa#:~:text=And%20how%20can,via%20service%20workers.), where we postulated that bigger websites adopted the advanced technologies faster.
+Seeing more growth in other categories makes sense, as smaller companies and developers have learned and adopted the technology shared from case studies and examples from the companies with more traffic.

 ### Service Worker Features

 #### Service Worker events

-The basic setup of a Service Worker consists of fetching and registration.
-If this is successful, the Service Worker is executed in a [special worker container](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope) that runs off the main script and has no DOM access.
+A Service Worker acts as a proxy server that sits between the web app, the browser and the network.
+To install a Service Worker it must be fetched and registered.
+If this is successful, the Service Worker is executed in a [special worker container](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope) that runs off the main thread and has no DOM access.
 This is when events can be processed.

 {{ figure_markup(
   image="most_used_sw_events.png",